-- 1) The one or the other cannot be found, the search time being limited to 5 minutes. - 2) The one or the other is broken: in this case the largest part is taken into consideration.
-If boules remain to be played, it is immediately replaced, after measuring, if necessary, by a boule or a jack of identical or similar diameter.
-At the next end the player concerned can take a new complete set.
+- 1) The one or the other cannot be found, the search time being limited to 5 minutes. - 2) The one or the other is broken: in this case the largest played, it is immediately replaced, after measuring, if necessary, by a boule or a jack of identical or similar diameter.
+At the next end the player concerned can take a new complete set of boules.